tamminhdao/jekyll-now/_posts/2017-06-11-FourthWeek.md

 ## Create a git repo:

 `cd` into the directory

 `git init`

 ## Make a commit in git:

 `git add <filename >`

 `git commit -m "descriptive commit message"`

 `git push origin <branch>`

 ## Useful command:

-`git status` - check if there is any file to be added or committed `git log` - show a record of previous commits
+`git status` - check if there is any file to be added or committed

+`git log` - show a record of previous commits

 ## Create a new branch to develop a new feature/ functionality:

 `git branch <branch name>`

 `git checkout <branch name>`

-or just use a oneliner:
+or just use a one-liner:

 `git checkout -b <branch name>`

 *Note: always make a branch off master*